churtado/getting_and_cleaning_data_project/README.md

 run_analysis("getdata-projectfiles-UCI HAR Dataset.zip")

 The function will unzip the data inside the compressed file and process it.
+WARNING: If the file was already decompressed, the script will decompress it again and overwrite the files.
 Make sure the unzip() function is available in your installation of R in case of any error.

 #What does the code do?